kbdar/EDFConsumptionViz/README.md

 ```

 **Note:**
-Do not make too many requests or your IP adress will be blocked.
+Do not make too many requests or your IP address will be blocked.
-Only make minimùal requests and for test purposes if you want to make few requests, do it with some delay between 2 consecutive requests.
+Only make minimùal requests and for test purposes if you want to make a few requests, do it with some delay between 2 consecutive requests.

 __3. Clone the code files in this repository__